WCAG best practices - general (low-code)

 **Content must be presented without loss of information or functionality on screens with a minimum width of 320 px and a height of 256 px.**\

-Additionally **there must be no horizontal scrolling**, except for two-dimensional content such as: tables, complex images, maps, and charts.
+Additionally **horizontal scrolling must not occur**, except for two-dimensional content such as tables, complex images, maps, and charts.

 ### **High contrast**

-All elements should be **visible and readable when high contrast mode is enabled.**\
+All elements should be **visible and readable after enabling high contrast mode.**\

 ### **Navigation**